VesperApp/VesperApp/README.md

 ## Usage

-> Enter your current drink ingredients into the single search bar on the homepage.
-Andy will return relevant mixed drink recipes based on a carefully curated algorithm pared with a large (and growing!) database of drink recipes.

 We relied on TheCocktailDB.com API.
 We were able to download a significant portion of the API database to test search alogrithm queries locally.
-Please reference the data in the folder ./database/data/drinks.js for the database schema.
+Thus, locally we have over 300 drinks and 150 ingredients to query Mongo directly.
+Please reference the data in the folder: ./database/data/drinks.js for a look at the data schema.
+We relied on Mongo and Moongoose ORM.
+The database files for Mongoose are split into seperate files for drinks, ingredients, and users located at ./database.
+Our "search query" is found in ./database/drink.js which queries Mongo given the provided drink ingredients.

+Files are organized following the solo-MVP file path organization structure.
+Front-end files are located in ./client with React component files located in ./client/src/components.
+We did not have an opportunity to use a front end framework.
+Given the current minium number of pages, it would be a good opporunity to use a front end framework for consistant styling.

+Server files are located in ./server/index.js.

 ## Requirements